maestrodev/maestro-cucumber-plugin/README.md

 # maestro-cucumber-plugin
-Maestro plugin providing a "task" to run cucumber tests.
+Maestro plugin providing "tasks" to run cucumber tests.
 This plugin is a Ruby-based deployable that gets delivered as a Zip file.
-It also contains the capybara and capybara webkit gems.
+It also contains the capybara gem to be used by the in-process cucumber task.

+This plugin provides two tasks:

+  * **In-process cucumber** runs cucumber within the agent process.
+  * **Forked cucmber** runs cucumber as a forked process.

 <http://cukes.info/>